Environmental Services Fee Schedule

 • The product meets structural integrity requirements

-• The product is constructed of materials which do not leach harmful contaminants into the water being treated
+• The product is constructed of materials that do not leach harmful contaminants into the water being treated

 • The product does reduce the contaminants claimed by the manufacturer